liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

     }

-The code starts off by setting the width and height for the carousel body and then rounds the carousel's edges, with the `border-radius` property.
+The code starts off by setting the width and height for the carousel body and then rounds the carousel's edges with the `border-radius` property.
 Next, the carousel is centered in the middle of the portlet by setting the `margin` property of the `boundingBox` element (`mycarousel` in this case) to `auto` for the horizontal margins.
 The top margin is set to `0`, while the bottom margin is